frgfm/PokeGAN/README.md

 ## Installation

 This project was developed in Python 3.7 with PyTorch 1.1.
-If you have a previous version of PyTorch, please consider to switch `torch.utils.tensorboard` dependency to [tensorboardX](https://github.com/lanpa/tensorboardX).
+If you have a previous version of PyTorch, please consider switching `torch.utils.tensorboard` dependency to [tensorboardX](https://github.com/lanpa/tensorboardX).

 ```bash
 git clone https://github.com/frgfm/PokeGAN.git